Burnham on Sea Walks

 Burnham on Sea OS Map - Mobile GPS OS Map with Location tracking

 Burnham on Sea Open Street Map - Mobile GPS Map with Location tracking

 The Bay View is in a lovely spot on the sea front at the start of the walk.
 They serve a good range of meals and snacks with a sea view.
 You can find them on the South Esplanade at a postcode of TA8 1BU for your sat navs.

 Dogs are banned from the main Burnham beach all year round and from the south/north beach during the summer months.
 Dogs are welcome though on Brean Beach and Brean Down.
 You will likely see other owners on this section of the walk.
 The Bay View mentioned above is also dog friendly.

 To continue your walking around the town you could head south and pick up a riverside footpath along the River Brue.
 You could follow it east towards neighbouring Highbridge.

-Near Brean down you can pick up the West Mendip Way.
+Near Brean down you can pick up the West Mendip Way at Uphill.
 This long distance waymarked trail explores the western section of the Mendip hills.
 Also near here you can enjoy two more excellent viewpoints at Bleadon Hill and Brent Knoll which lies just a few miles to the east of the town.
 You can reach the knoll by following a footpath east from the northern tip of the town.